StanBarmentloo/NII_nebular_phase/README.md

 # NII_nebular_phase
 This Repository contains all the files necessary to reproduce the work for my PhD's first paper, titled:

-Nebular Nitrogen Line Emission in Stripped-Envelope Supernovae -- a New Progenitor Mass Diagnostic
+**Nebular Nitrogen Line Emission in Stripped-Envelope Supernovae -- a New Progenitor Mass Diagnostic** (The ADS link to the article: https://ui.adsabs.harvard.edu/abs/2024arXiv240308911B/abstract)

 Each folder in the repository will contain a short README on the purpose of that specific folder.